percona/percona-server/doc/source/myrocks/variables.rst

  * ``1``: if a WAL entry is corrupted, the server fails to   start and does not recover from the crash.

  * ``2`` (default): if a corrupted WAL entry is detected, truncate all entries after the detected corrupted entry.
-You can select this setting for replication slaves.
+You can select this setting for replication replicas.

  * ``3``: If a corrupted WAL entry is detected, skip only the corrupted entry and continue the apply WAL entries.
 This option can be dangerous.